Posts

 Image

 The purpose of this blog is to share insights on books and movies that I find valuable, helping readers save time by highlighting content worth their attention.
 By curating recommendations, the aim is to guide both individual and collective growth, sparing you from sifting through material that may not contribute to personal development.
 This space is designed to foster engagement with enriching stories and ideas, ensuring that the content resonates with meaningful progress.
-Books: Rich Dad, Poor Dad by Robert Kiyosaki The Monk Who Sold His Ferrari by Robin Sharma Word Power Made Easy by Norman Lewis Ikigai: The Japanese Secret to a Long and Happy Life by Hector Garcia and Francesc Miralles The Goal-A Process of Ongoing Improvement by Eliyahu M. Goldratt and Jeff Cox (A must read for students of Operations Management) Autobiography of a Yogi by Paramhansa Yogananda ( High on Spiritual Content ) A Man Called Ove by Fredrik Backman (A satire on modern lives and way of living) Freakono
+Books: Rich Dad, Poor Dad by Robert Kiyosaki The Monk Who Sold His Ferrari by Robin Sharma Word Power Made Easy by Norman Lewis Ikigai: The Japanese Secret to a Long and Happy Life by Hector Garcia and Francesc Miralles The Goal-A Process of Ongoing Improvement by Eliyahu M. Goldratt and Jeff Cox (A must read for students of Operations Management) Autobiography of a Yogi by Paramhansa Yogananda ( High on Spiritual Content ) Eleanor Oliphant Is Completely Fine by Gail Honeyman The Rosie Project by ...

 Love, Nature, and the Colors of the Rainbow: A Lighthearted Dive into LGBT and Evolutionary Quirks